sammyjolene/sammyjolene/README.md

 I'm Sam, an enthusiastic and curious software developer.
 In the past I have been a marketer, entrepreneur, educator and volunteer coordinator.
 I just completed a 12 week retreat with [Recurse Center](https://www.recurse.com/).
 I'm a certified Tennessee Naturalist and have an MBA.
 Once upon a time I was fluent in Mandarin and lived in China.
 These days you can find me outside looking at bugs, on a mushroom foray, trying to ID birds or taking far too many pictures of flowers.

 🔭 I’m currently working on ...
-- [sammyjolene/food](https://github.com/sammyjolene/food) - An online recipe scraper
+- [sammyjolene/recipe_scraper](https://github.com/sammyjolene/recipe_scraper) - An online recipe scraper
-- [Sunday Pancakes](https://sundaypancakes.fly.dev/) - An attempt to manage contributions at a weekly pancake event
+- [Sunday Pancakes](https://sundaypancakes.fly.dev/) - An attempt to manage contributions and attendance at a weekly pancake event
 - [Cat or Dog](https://huggingface.co/spaces/sammyjolene/model1) - Trained model via [fast.ai](fast.ai) Part 1 to identify a cat from a dog

 🌱 I’m currently learning ...